Poet in the City: Poet in the City Producers

-Launched in 2015, Poet in the City Producers is a talented group of 16–25-year-olds producing events for high-profile venues as part of Poet in the City's programme and advising on engagement with new audiences.
+Launched in 2015, Poet in the City Producers is a group of 16–25-year-olds producing events for high-profile venues as part of Poet in the City's programme and advising on engagement with new audiences.
 Poet in the City provides leadership training, industry skills workshops, networking opportunities and creative experiences to progress careers.

 Poet in the City Producers have curated events and podcasts focusing on social issues and using poetry as a platform to facilitate discussions on a wide range of topics such as feminism in hip hop, Utopia, power dynamics within the media and issues surrounding body image.

 History and organisation

 Poet in the City was founded in 1998 as a project of the Poetry Society, by Rosamund McCarthy, a lawyer at Bates Wells Braithwaite.
 It involved a number of City of London-based organisations, mainly law firms, in an annual fund-raising effort.
 Monies raised were used to deliver schools visits, placing poets in the classroom, and encouraging pupils to read and write poetry.
 Early successes included a John Donne event at the Chapter House of St Paul's Cathedral and an open-air event on the steps of the Royal Exchange on National Poetry Day.

 Poet in the City is managed by a board of trustees chaired by Sarah Davis.
-Its Chief Executive is Isobel Colchester, who has been in post since April 2014, succeeding Graham Henderson who led the organisation from July 2003 to March 2014.
+Its interim Chief Executive is Katie Matthews.

-The organisation is supported by a panel of corporate organisations that provide in-kind support and ad-hoc sponsorship and it operates a Friends’ scheme whereby individuals can support its work.
+The organisation is supported by a panel of corporate organisations that provide in-kind support and ad-hoc sponsorship and it operates a Friends' scheme whereby individuals can support its work.

 Poet in the City has five patrons, the human rights lawyer Baroness Helena Kennedy QC, the poets Andrew Motion, Wendy Cope and Jo Shapcott, and the actress Juliet Stevenson.

 Poet in the City has a volunteer community with more than 75 active volunteers who are involved in a range of activities including event management, marketing, film production, blogging and front-of-house roles.

-A dedicated audio team conducts interviews with the poets, speakers, actors and musicians featured in the events for Poet in the City's vast audio archive.
+A dedicated audio team conducts interviews with the poets, speakers, actors and musicians featured in the events for Poet in the City's audio archive.